 Microsoft Apps for Enterprise Plans

-Microsoft 365 Apps for Enterprise also underwent a name change and was previously known as Office 365 ProPlus.
+Microsoft 365 Apps for Enterprise also changed its name and was previously known as Office 365 ProPlus.

 Some Microsoft apps, tools, and features are included across all three tiers in both Business and Enterprise.